-Grade e Interpretation Grade Pts.
+Grade Interpretation Grade Pts.

-А Excellent/Superior Performance Level 4
+; Α Excellent/Superior Performance Level 4

 В Above Required Performance Level 3

-С Minimum Required Performance Level 2
+C Minimum Required Performance Level 2

 D Below Required Performance Level 1

-F Failure to Meet Performance Requirements 0
+F P Failure to Meet Performance Requirements 0 NC

-Р Pass/Meets Required Performance Level NC

-(For use in a developmental course or a
+٢ Pass/Meets Required Performance Level (For use in a developmental course or a NC

-specialized course and may be used, at the discretion of the college, for up to six credit
+specialized course and may be used, at the

+discretion of the college, for up to six credit

 hours in a program)

 IP In Progress (For use when a student has NC

 not had sufficient time to complete the

 course due to extended illness or other

 circumstances beyond the student's control.

 A grade of IP will be changed to a grade of F if

 the student does not complete the course

-requirements by a date specified by the fact
+, requirements by a date specified by the fact

-IM member or within one year, whichever is less Incomplete-Military Leave (For use by stude
+11.4 member or within one year, whichever is less

-111 who are called to active military service near
+l IM Incomplete-Military Leave (For use by studer who are called to active military service near

 end of a term.
 A grade of IM will be changed

 grade of W if the student does not complete

 course requirements within two years of the

 the IM grade was awarded.)

-W Withdrawal NC
+) W Withdrawal NC

-CR Credit (represents credit for courses that NC
+, CR Credit (represents credit for courses that NC

 are accepted toward program completion

-and graduation as a result of transfer from other institutions or programs, advanced

-standing evaluation, credit by examination,

-articulation agreements, or other validations
+and graduation as a result of transfer from other institutions or programs, advanced standing evaluation, credit by examination, articulation agreements, or other validations of course-required knowledge and skills)

-of course-required knowledge and skills)
+or course-required knowledge and skills)

 AUD Audit of Course NC

 S Satisfactory (for use in Continuing NC

 Education courses and programs)

 UN Unsatisfactory (for use in Continuing NC

-V Education courses and programs)
+Education courses and programs)

-X FA No Grade Assigned NC
+Χ No Grade Assigned NC

-FA I Failing (prior to September 1988) Incomplete (prior to September 1988) 0 NC
+FA Failing (prior to September 1988) 0

-I וונטוואנפנפ (אווטו נט שבאנפווושנו 1900) INC
+1 Incomplete (prior to September 1988) NC

-U Unsatisfactory (prior to September 1988) 0 0
+U Unsatisfactory (prior to September 1988) 0

-WF Withdrew Failing (prior to September 1988) NC
+WF Withdrew Failing (prior to September 1988) 0

-WP Withdrew Passing (prior to September 1988)
+WP Withdrew Passing (prior to September 1988) NC